murex/mikado-testbuilders-kata/docs/references/The_Mikado_Method.md

 ## Different scales

 We can apply the concepts of the Mikado Method at different scales.
-We can be stick very close to the code, and build a very precise change graph.
+We can stick very close to the code, and build a very precise change graph.
 This works particularly well with static-type languages.